 What is Celiac Disease?

 Celiac disease is a digestive disease that interferes with absorption of nutrients from food and damages the small intestine.
-People who have celiac disease are intolerant gluten, a protein in wheat, rye, and barley.
+People who have celiac disease are intolerant of gluten, a protein in wheat, rye and barley.

 When people with celiac disease eat foods that containing gluten, their immune system responds by damaging or destroying villi - the tiny, fingerlike protrusions lining the small intestine.
 Villi normally allow nutrients from food to be absorbed through the walls of the small intestine into the bloodstream.
 Without healthy villi, a person becomes malnourished, no matter how much food one eats.